ansys/pyansys-sound/doc/source/contribute.rst

 Build documentation
 -------------------

+.. vale off
-.. vale off  .. "dev" in the note below triggers a vale error in the documentation style check.
+.. locally deactivating vale because "dev" in the note below triggers an error in doc style check.

 .. note::
     To view the current development documentation, go to